scotabroad/nix-configuration/README.md

 # Nix Configuration

 ## About
 This is my NixOS configuration.
 I use a flake to manage everything.
 Five themes are available (Dracula, Nord, Rosé Pine, Rosé Pine Moon, and Rosé Pine Dawn) for two desktops (Hyprland and Pantheon).
-These can easily be changed from with in the flake.
+These can easily be changed from with in the flake, which also includes user info.

 ## Desktops